 Scott and Sara

 Growing up as fraternal twins was never easy for Scott and Sara.
-Both having competitive spirits, they occupied much of their childhood with made up contests over who could run the fastest to mom and dad’s car, who could hold their breath longer at the pool and who could think of the best animal combination on the way home from school.
+Both having competitive spirits, they occupied much of their childhood with made-up contests over who could run the fastest to mom and dad’s car, who could hold their breath longer at the pool and who could think of the best animal combination on the way home from school.

 Eleven years ago, when it came time for Sara to replace her roof, she decided to go with stone-coated steel shingles.
 Two years later, Scott’s roof also needed to be replaced.
 He opted to keep the look of traditional asphalt shingles.
 Of course, when they talked about price, Scott took the opportunity to remind Sara that he spent 50% less than she did on his roof.